Message authentication code: Security

 While MAC functions are similar to cryptographic hash functions, they possess different security requirements.
 To be considered secure, a MAC function must resist existential forgery under chosen-message attacks.
 This means that even if an attacker has access to an oracle which possesses the secret key and generates MACs for messages of the attacker's choosing, the attacker cannot guess the MAC for other messages (which were not used to query the oracle) without performing infeasible amounts of computation.

 MACs differ from digital signatures as MAC values are both generated and verified using the same secret key.
 This implies that the sender and receiver of a message must agree on the same key before initiating communications, as is the case with symmetric encryption.
 For the same reason, MACs do not provide the property of non-repudiation offered by signatures specifically in the case of a network-wide shared secret key: any user who can verify a MAC is also capable of generating MACs for other messages.
 In contrast, a digital signature is generated using the private key of a key pair, which is public-key cryptography.
 Since this private key is only accessible to its holder, a digital signature proves that a document was signed by none other than that holder.
 Thus, digital signatures do offer non-repudiation.
 However, non-repudiation can be provided by systems that securely bind key usage information to the MAC key; the same key is in the possession of two people, but one has a copy of the key that can be used for MAC generation while the other has a copy of the key in a hardware security module that only permits MAC verification.
 This is commonly done in the finance industry.

+While the primary goal of a MAC is to prevent forgery by adversaries without knowledge of the secret key, this is insufficient in certain scenarios.
+When an adversary is able to control the MAC key, stronger guarantees are needed, akin to collision resistance or preimage security in hash functions.
+For MACs, these concepts are known as commitment and context-discovery security.

 Implementation

 MAC algorithms can be constructed from other cryptographic primitives, like cryptographic hash functions (as in the case of HMAC) or from block cipher algorithms (OMAC, CCM, GCM, and PMAC).
-However many of the fastest MAC algorithms like UMAC-VMAC and Poly1305-AES are constructed based on universal hashing.
+However many of the fastest MAC algorithms, like UMAC-VMAC and Poly1305-AES, are constructed based on universal hashing.

 Intrinsically keyed hash algorithms such as SipHash are also by definition MACs; they can be even faster than universal-hashing based MACs.

 Additionally, the MAC algorithm can deliberately combine two or more cryptographic primitives, so as to maintain protection even if one of them is later found to be vulnerable.
-For instance, in Transport Layer Security (TLS), the input data is split in halves that are each processed with a different hashing primitive (SHA-1 and SHA-2) then XORed together to output the MAC.
+For instance, in Transport Layer Security (TLS) versions before 1.2, the input data is split in halves that are each processed with a different hashing primitive (SHA-1 and SHA-2) then XORed together to output the MAC.